berkozero/noteRAG/python_server/README.md

 - For large collections of notes (>1000), consider implementing pagination
 - The current search implementation re-computes embeddings on each request rather than caching them
 - When using in production, consider setting up proper authentication and HTTPS

+## HTTPS Support

+The server now includes full HTTPS support:

+1. **SSL Configuration**:
+   - Run the server with SSL certificates for secure communication
+   - All data between client and server is encrypted in transit
+   - Default HTTPS port is 3443

+2. **Certificate Management**:
+   - For development, use self-signed certificates (instructions above)
+   - For production, use certificates from a trusted Certificate Authority

+3. **Starting with HTTPS**:
+   - Use the `--ssl` flag with the server script
+   - OR use `server_manager.py start --https` for automatic certificate handling

+4. **Client Support**:
+   - The Chrome extension is configured to connect via HTTPS by default
+   - Automatic fallback to HTTP if HTTPS is unavailable
+   - Proper error handling for certificate issues

+When using self-signed certificates with the Chrome extension, you may need to:
+1. Visit `https://localhost:3443` directly in Chrome and accept the certificate
+2. Enable `chrome://flags/#allow-insecure-localhost` for local development

 ## Features